davdroman/Badonde/README.md

 // If a ticket was successfully derived and fetched, its info is available
 // through the `badonde.jira` property.
 if let ticket = badonde.jira?.ticket {
-    // Sets the PR title to something like title("[\(ticket.key)] \(ticket.fields.summary)") }
+    // Sets the PR title to something like:
+    // [IOS-1234] Fix all the things
+    title("[\(ticket.key)] \(ticket.fields.summary)")
+}